 August sells a compatible Bluetooth keypad, which is discounted when you buy it with the lock, but it’s black and kind of chunky, meaning it will stand out on your door frame — negating the whole “my entryway still looks the same” reason for buying this lock.

 The August lock is pricey for a retrofit lock, but it feels premium thanks to an all-metal design.
 With its compact size, it doesn’t stick out too much on the inside of your door, and it’s attractive enough not to be an eyesore.
 It’s also very quiet when it operates, in contrast to many models I’ve tested.

 The August works with either the August app or the Yale Access app for remote control, assigning guest keys, and viewing an activity log of when your door was locked or unlocked and by whom (if a code was used).
 The apps are essentially identical, and you can control August and Yale locks from the Yale app (but not vice versa).
 The August lock also works with Amazon Alexa, Google Home, and Apple Home for smart home control, including voice control.
-I like being able to raise my watch and say, “unlock the front door” as I walk up the path.
+I like being able to raise my Apple watch and say, “Hey Siri, unlock the front door” as I walk up the path.

 Best budget smart lock

 This inexpensive smart door lock has a lightning-fast fingerprint reader plus an easy-to-use, backlit keypad.
 It’s Bluetooth-only (unless you also buy its compatible video doorbell to act as a Wi-Fi bridge) so the battery lasts over a year.
 At under $80, it’s the best budget lock we tested.